scour-project/scour/README.md

 ---

-Scour is a Python tool that takes an SVG file and produces a cleaner and more concise file.
-It is intended to be used **after** exporting to SVG with a GUI editor, such as Inkscape or Adobe Illustrator.
+Scour is an SVG optimizer/cleaner that reduces the size of scalable vector graphics by optimizing structure and removing unnecessary data written in Python.

+It can be used to create streamlined vector graphics suitable for web deployment, publishing/sharing or further processing.

+The goal of Scour is to output a file that renderes identically at a fraction of the size by removing a lot of redundant information created by most SVG editors.
+Optimization options are typically lossless but can be tweaked for more agressive cleaning.

 Scour is open-source and licensed under [Apache License 2.0](https://github.com/codedread/scour/blob/master/LICENSE).